 At Arkansas Cancer Institute, our goal is to diagnose cancer as early as possible to improve the chances of curing it.
-Our medical oncologists use advanced diagnostic tests to detect cancer and develop a treatment plan that addresses your unique needs.
+Dr. Omar Atiq and Dr. Ahmad Ali Fora, our medical oncologists, uses advanced diagnostic tests to detect cancer and develop a treatment plan that addresses your unique needs.

 Depending on the type and stage of cancer and its location in the body, chemotherapy may be used alone or with surgery, radiation therapy, or both.
 If a cure is not possible, chemotherapy may be used to relieve the symptoms of cancer.